zambari/HarmonicClock/README.md

 ### Harmonic Clock
 HACL is a DIY project, where 12, 24 (etc) LEDs are mounted into a surface of an analog clock, and are used to signal incoming MIDI Signals

-The firmware defaults to listening on all MIDI channels, but there is a simple interface option provided, consiting with an push encoder and three buttons.
+The firmware defaults to listening on all MIDI channels, but there is a simple interface option provided, consiting with a potentiometer and three buttons, which enables preview only some channels.
 An alternative mode which unfolds two octaves (To differntiate between alternate octaves)

 ![Screenshot](demo_video_screenshots/Harmonic_clock_hardware_completed_small.jpg)